Elsa Bloodstone: Powers and abilities

 Elsa has exhibited superhuman strength, speed, durability and endurance, and a regenerative healing factor.
 She appears to possess all of the abilities her father once had.
 In addition, she has demonstrated immunity to vampire bites (her blood will kill a vampire if consumed and the original Bloodgem fragment itself is anathema to vampires).

+The Bloodgem first appeared in Marvel Presents #1 (1975), created by writers Marv Wolfman and Len Wein with John Warner, and illustrated by Mike Vosburg.
+It is depicted as a cosmic artifact that fell to Earth in prehistoric times and became embedded in the chest of the man who would come to be known as Ulysses Bloodstone, granting him enhanced strength, endurance, and an ability to detect monsters.
+After Ulysses' death, the gem split into two pieces; the larger half passed to Elsa and the smaller to her brother Cullen.

 Some of her powers were bestowed upon her by the Bloodgem fragment she wears on a choker, although she does not appear to be wearing it in flashbacks to her childhood training sessions.
 Elsa has also inherited at least some of the Bloodgem's power genetically from her father.
 She has also been portrayed as an expert marksman.

 Elsa is able to fire energy blasts from her right hand, and claims that her father ripped off her original hand and replaced it with an apparently magical one.
-This power was never utilized previously and has not been used since.
-No explanation has been offered to date.
+This power was introduced in the "Secret Wars" series Marvel Zombies: Battleworld, of which Elsa was the protagonist, Elsa having been one of the few characters to remember the events of Battleworld and the events of this series following its end.

 She has been shown to use a removable Bloodgem on a choker as well as a number of artifacts gathered by her father.
 These include a lamp which contained a genie whom Ulysses had enslaved years ago.
 This serves as an early warning system, lighting up during times of supernatural crisis, and transporting him to said crisis.
 In Nextwave, she carries a guitar case with a false cover, containing two Uzis and a rifle.